BrianDeJesus/Binary-Helper/README.md

 # Binary-Helper
-This project was built with Facebook's Reactjs library This was made as a tool for binary addition and subtraction.
+This project was built with Facebook's Reactjs library.

+This was made as a tool for binary addition and subtraction.

 # Usage